elek/ozone-notes/content/design/s3_hcfs.md

 This behavior can be adjusted by a new configuration variable (eg. `ozone.keyspace.scheme`) based on the values:

  * `permissive` (default): any key name can be used from S3 interface but from HCFS only the valid key names (keys which can be transformed to a file system path) will be visible.
 The option provides the highest AWS s3 compatibility.
- * `strict`: This is the opposite: any non file-system compatible key name will be rejected by an exception.
-This is a safe choice to make everything visible from HCFS, but couldn't guarantee 100% AWS S3 compatibility as some key names couldn't be used.
 * `normalize`: It's similar to the `strict` but -- instead of throwing an exception -- normalizes the key names to file-system compatible names.
 It breaks the AWS compatibility (some keys which are written will be readable from other path), but a safe choice when HCFS is heavliy used.

+This flag is not a boolean, so we can introduce later additional behavors.
+For example a `strict` option may be implemented to throw exception in case of any invalid path instead of normalization.

 ### Using Ozone in object-store only mode